ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^
 The Guide
 ^^^^^^^^^

-Opens **The Guide**, which leads the user through a routine structure analysis
+This opens :ref:`The Guide <THE GUIDE>`, which leads the user through a routine structure analysis

 .. index:: Refinement Directives and Constraints